TaimurGhani/PriceCheck/README.md

   - Name
   - Price
   - Image
-  - Url
+  - URL
-- [The web app can be viewed here:] <tg1632.pythonanywhere.com>
+- [The web app can be viewed here:] tg1632.pythonanywhere.com